School Health Nurse Contact Details:

 You can also communicate with me via your child’s HomeSchool diary or by letter marked ‘School Health Nurse’ and sent in with your child.

-My name is Mel Coombs.
+About Me: My name is Mel Coombs.
 I have worked as the School Health Nurse for New Siblands since May 2012.
-I have 23 years children’s nursing experience with a background in Neurosciences at Great Ormond Street, General Paediatrics and NICU at Southmead Hospital in Bristol and most recently in Burns and Neurosciences at Frenchay’s Barbara Russell Children’s Unit.
+I have 27 years children’s nursing experience with a background in Neurosciences at Great Ormond Street, General Paediatrics and NICU at Southmead Hospital in Bristol and most recently in Burns and Neurosciences at Frenchay’s Barbara Russell Children’s Unit.

 I work across both of the New Siblands school sites and am based in the School premises.
-My work days are term-time only, Monday to Friday, approximately 8.30 am to 2.30 pm.
+My work days are term times only Monday to Friday, approximately 8.30 am to 2.30 pm.
 I can be contacted on the numbers above and messages can be left for me outside of these hours.
+During 2018 I will also be covering for the School Health Nurse at Warmley Park one day per week.

 Various clinics are held at New Siblands School: